 Life Expectancy Method.
-Under this method, you receive a series of monthly, quarterly, semi-annual, or annual cash installments.
+Under this method, you receive a series of monthly, quarterly, semiannual, or annual cash installments.
 The annual installment amount is calculated each year by dividing the value of your vested account balance on the previous December 31st by the factor on the IRS Uniform Lifetime Table that corresponds to the age you will attain during the year.
-In most instances the same IRS Uniform Lifetime Table will apply in determining the minimum amount you're required to receive each year once you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019) (your MRD amount) and as a result, your installments should be about the same amount throughout your life, regardless of your age.
+In most instances the same IRS Uniform Lifetime Table will apply in determining the minimum amount you're required to receive each year once you reach your "MRD age" (your MRD amount) and as a result, your installments should be about the same amount throughout your life, regardless of your age.
 (See APPENDIX B - MINIMUM REQUIRED DISTRIBUTION RULES.)

 Amortization Method.
 (Eligibility limited to Plan Retirees who began receiving installments calculated according to this method by December 31, 2003, or retired before the year they attain age 55 and began receiving installments prior to age 59 1/2.)
 Under this method, you receive a series of monthly, quarterly, semi-annual, or annual cash installments.
 A minimum annual distribution amount is calculated once when installments begin based on your vested account balance at that time, plus an assumed rate of interest during your estimated (single) life expectancy.
-There is a one-time option to convert to the Life Expectancy Method, but except for that, the minimum annual distribution under this option will remain fixed for all future years until you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019).
-Once you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019), your minimum annual distribution will become your MRD amount calculated using the IRS Uniform Lifetime Table.(See APPENDIX B - MINIMUM REQUIRED DISTRIBUTION RULES.)
+There is a one-time option to convert to the Life Expectancy Method, but except for that, the minimum annual distribution under this option will remain fixed for all future years until you reach your "MRD age."
+Once you reach your "MRD age," your minimum annual distribution will become your MRD amount calculated using the IRS Uniform Lifetime Table.
+(See APPENDIX B - MINIMUM REQUIRED DISTRIBUTION RULES.)

 Age 85 Payout Method.
 (Eligibility limited to Plan Retirees who began receiving installments calculated according to this method by June 30, 2006, and were participants in the Plan no later than December 31, 1983.)
 Under this method, you receive monthly, quarterly, semi-annual, or annual cash installments.
 Payments must begin by age 65 or at the time you leave the Company, if later.
 The minimum annual distribution amount is calculated once when installment payments begin and is an amount that will deplete the value of your vested accounts (determined when payments start) by age 85.
 The calculation of this payment does not take into consideration future earnings.
-The minimum annual distribution will remain fixed for all future years until you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019).
-Once you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019), unless you elected to receive installment payments under the Age 85 Payout Method before January 1, 1984, and you continue to receive installment payments after that date, your minimum annual distribution will become your MRD amount calculated using the IRS Uniform Lifetime Table.
+The minimum annual distribution will remain fixed for all future years until you reach your "MRD age."
+Once you reach your "MRD age," unless you elected to receive installment payments under the Age 85 Payout Method before January 1, 1984, and you continue to receive installment payments calculated using the IRS Uniform Lifetime Table.
 (See APPENDIX B - MINIMUM REQUIRED DISTRIBUTION RULES.)